 Performance evaluation

-The Chairman discusses with each of the Non-Executive Directors their ongoing effectiveness.
+The Chair discusses with each of the Non-Executive Directors their ongoing effectiveness.
 He is also responsible for the Executive composition of the Board.
 The Chief Executive assesses each Executive Director and provides informal feedback on their performance on a timely basis.
+Additionally, all Directors have completed a board evaluation to assess the effectiveness of the performance of the Board.

 Internal controls